amd/MxGPU-Virtualization/smi-lib/docs/index.md

 Some of the features that are exposed in the library are:

-- Query static information about the GPU (ASIC, framebuffer, etc.)
+- Query static information about the GPU (ASIC, framebuffer etc.)
 - Query information about the FW on the physical function
 - Query information about the virtual functions on the GPU
-- Query temperature, clocks, and usage of the GPU
+- Query GPU metrics (temperature, clocks, usage etc.)
+- Set GPU configuration (partitioning modes, FB sharing modes, power cap etc.)
+- GPU reset and clear VF FB (on MI products)

 - To run the AMD SMI library, the Linux PF driver needs to be installed.